tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 - Join this model to `dim_behavior_browser` using `dim_behavior_browser_sk` in  order to pull in information about the user browser

 {% enddocs %}

+{% docs fct_delta_arr_subscription_product_monthly %}

+Delta ARR is a measure of changes to ARR compared to the prior month.
+The [ARR Analysis Framework](https://internal-handbook.gitlab.io/handbook/sales/annual-recurring-revenue-arr/#arr-analysis-framework) handbook page provides more details on the analysis.

+{% enddocs %}